Dip. Couns MBACP

 What to expect:

 Thinking about accessing counselling can bring up lots of different feelings and I never underestimate the courage it takes to make the first step.

-If you decide my approach is right for you and we agree to continue, we will arrange a time and day to meet for your first session.
+There is no obligation to proceed, but if we both feel it is right, we can arrange a time and day to meet for your first session.
 There is no obligation to book further sessions and you will be free to go away and think things over before committing yourself to future work.
 I offer both short- and long-term counselling and we can review what is most suitable for you.

 Training, qualifications & experience